virteal/l8/README.md

   .end}
 ```

-Coffeescript, much shorter, also thanks to scope() functor
+CoffeeScript, much shorter, also thanks to scope() functor

 ```
   fetch_this_and_that = l8.scope (a,b,cb) ->